Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Introduction

-Other papers have studied possibilities and reasons behind second waves. \cite{Rachel_20_Second} studies the likelihood of a second wave of an epidemic in a behavioral SIR model and argues that lifting of a mitigation policy can lead to a second wave.
+Other papers have studied possibilities and reasons behind second waves. \cite{Rachel_20_Second} studies the likelihood of a second wave of an epidemic in a behavioral SIR model and argues that lifting a mitigation policy can lead to a second wave if the society has not achieved herd immunity.
+Our paper sheds light on the effect of endogenous social distancing on the resurgence of an epidemic through the threshold distancing cost function.
+We show that even partially lifting a mitigation policy may trigger a second wave as individuals have more incentives to expose themselves after the policy is lifted (in addition to the fact that there are more susceptibles).
+Distancing fatigue exacerbates this issue.
 Numerical projections for the COVID-19 pandemic in \citet*{Giannitsarou_et_al_2021} suggest that waning immunity can cause several waves.
+Our result that distancing fatigue alone does not cause a second wave complements their finding.